Salvacyl, 11.25 mg powder and solvent for prolonged-release suspension for injection

 For storage conditions after reconstitution of the medicinal product, see section 6.3.

-Powder in 6 mL Type I colourless glass vial with grey bromobutyl stopper and aluminium flip-off capsule and 2 mL of solvent in Type I colourless glass ampoule, and a kit of 1 empty injection syringe of polypropylene and 2 injection needles (one with safety device for injection and one without safety device for reconstitution).
+1 vial, 1 ampoule and 1 blister containing a kit of 1 empty injection syringe of polypropylene and 2 injection needles (one with safety device for injection and one without safety device for reconstitution).

 The suspension for injection must be reconstituted using an aseptic technique and only using the ampoule of solvent for injection.